 September 10, 1941: Judy prerecorded “Chin Up!
 Cheerio!
 Carry On!” for Babes on Broadway.
 The session began at 12:30 p.m. and ended at 5:50 p.m.

 Also recorded on this date was a “Peters Bros. routine” for the “Hoe Down” number.
 There is no “Peters Bros.” segment in the number, but it’s possible this recording was used for an ultimately deleted segment of the “block party” sequence.
-The photo above is an MGM promotional pic for the film featuring the “block party” sequence and who are most likely the “Peters Bros.” doing their deleted routine.
+The photo above is an MGM promotional pic for the film featuring the “block party” sequence and the “Peters Bros.” doing their deleted routine.
 The prerecording is not known to exist.
 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 Listen to “Chin Up, Cheerio, Carry On” here: